Human, Animal and Nature in Kiasma’s Collections26.04.2019 - 01.03.2020

 The Coexistence exhibition looks at the relationship between humans and nature.
 Environmental issues, nature, and human coexistence with other organisms are topics of long-standing interest in art, but they have recently come into sharper focus amid the eco-crisis of the 2000s.

 The exhibition is part of Kiasma’s theme year centering on ideas about good life.
-It invites us to consider exactly whose ‘good life’ we mean and calls into question the place habitually awarded to the human as above nature and other animals and as their sovereign.
+The exhibition on the 3rd floor invites us to consider exactly whose ‘good life’ we mean and calls into question the place habitually awarded to the human as above nature and other animals and as their sovereign.

-The show will expand in August.
-New works will pursue a deeper relationship with nature, a world of rites and alternate knowing.
+The works on the 2nd floor pursue a deeper relationship with nature, a world of rites and alternate knowing.
 While contemplating the theme of neo-spirituality, the exhibits also pose questions about the limits of human knowledge and imagination.